hsusul/hsusul/README.md

-Computer Engineering and Mathematics student at Texas A&M University.
+computer engineering and mathematics student at texas a&m university

-Intersted in mech interp, cv
+intersted in mech interp, cv